NREL/OpenStudio-user-documentation/docs/index.md

 <h1>Welcome to OpenStudio User Documentation</h1>
 <p>This is OpenStudio's user documentation.
-A brief summary of the content and intent of each section is below.
-Use the buttons below or the horizontal navigation above to learn more about the OpenStudio suite of applications.</p>
+A brief summary of the content of the site is below.
+Use the buttons or the horizontal navigation above to learn more about the OpenStudio suite of applications.</p>
 <div class="container-fluid">
   <div class="row">
     <div class="col-sm-6 col-md-4">